Katherine McCanless Ruffin

 Katherine M. Ruffin is the Book Studies and Book Arts Program Director at Wellesley College.
 She holds an A.B. in philosophy from Bryn Mawr College, an M.F.A. in the book arts from the University of Alabama, and a Ph.D. in library and information science from Simmons College.
 Her dissertation was titled “Carl Purington Rollins and the Bibliographical Press at Yale University.”
 In 2014, she gave the fourth annual Charles A. Rheault lecture at Boston’s Society of Printers on this topic.

 Katherine has published limited editions under her own imprint of Shinola Press since 1994.
 She has taught letterpress printing at the Center for Book Arts in New York City, Penland School of Crafts, and the Wells College Book Arts Summer Institute.
-Katherine also teaches the book arts in the Masters of Art Education Program at the Boston University College of Fine Arts.
+Katherine also teaches the book arts in the Printmaking Department and the Masters of Art Education Program at the Boston University College of Fine Arts.
 In February 2015, she completed a Mellon Creative Residency in the John B. Hurford ’60 Center for Arts and Humanities at Haverford College.

 She is currently the Vice President for Publications for the American Printing History Association and a member of the editorial board of Openings: Studies in Book Art, the journal of the College Book Art Association.